regit/suricata/doc/userguide/configuration/multi-tenant.rst

 ------------

-Multi tenancy support allows for different rule sets with different rule vars.
+Multi tenancy support allows for different rule sets with different rule vars and network information.
 These tenants can then be assigned to VLANs or interfaces (devices).

 YAML